ava-labs/core-mobile/.github/pull_request_template.md

 ## Description

+**Ticket: []**

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
 If this is a breaking change, please also include steps to migrate.

 ## Screenshots/Videos